-The following suggestions have been chosen to complement the existing streetscape furnishings, while incorporating more curvilinear lines and details.
+The following suggestions have been chosen to complement the existing streetscape furnishings in Annandale, while incorporating more curvilinear lines and details.
 It is anticipated that street furnishings will be installed in Annandale in conjunction with new development or as part of a streetscape or transportation capital project.
+While these street furnishings are recommended to facilitate a sense of cohesion across the public realm of the district, deviations may occur and should be evaluated on a case-by-case basis, particularly if customization for public art or special community character is proposed.